Joeppie/AvorionAdminScripts/README.md

 ### Add the debug script to your ship
 `Warning other players can also interact with this, until your ship is destroyed or the script removed! see the entry directly below to remove.`

+I recommend only running this command on your drone, so that it's automatically destroyed when you re-enter your ship.
+Remember; a drone can be set to be invulnerable using the entitydbg.lua, so you should be safe.

     /run Entity():addScript("lib/entitydbg.lua")